rickardlindberg/rickardlindberg.me/writing/kinesis-advantage-2-setup/index.markdown

 The Kinesis Advantage 2 also has another feature known as the keypad layer.
 The keypad layer is a second layer with keys.
 It is toggled permanently with the `keyp` button.
-But it can also be made active during the press and hold of a single button.
+It can also be made active during the press and hold of a single button.

 I designated the `LeftAlt` key to the button that, while pressed, would activate the keypad layer.
 It looks like this: